Predoctoral Fellows

 Resources

 Readings and Resources for Academics – A list created by Lindsey Cameron, Ph.D.
-Professor Cameron is Assistant Professor of Management in the Wharton School at the University of Pennsylvania and also a member of the 2017-2018 Penn Predoctoral Fellowships for Excellence Through Diversity cohort.
+Professor Cameron is Assistant Professor of Management in the Wharton School at the University of Pennsylvania and also a member of the 2017-2018 Provost’s Predoctoral Fellows cohort.

 Qualifications

 Candidates for the fellowship must be a U.S. citizen or permanent resident, enrolled in a PhD program in the humanities or social sciences at an accredited university graduate or professional school other than Penn.
 Candidates must have passed any PhD qualifying examinations and be in an advanced stage of research and writing on an approved dissertation topic.
-Candidates must be students of exceptional academic merit, who also belong to a group underrepresented in higher education; come from a socially, culturally, or educationally disadvantaged background or have faced other significant personal obstacles; and/or pursue academic research on cultural, societal, or educational problems as they affect disadvantaged or underrepresented sectors of society.
+Candidates must be students of exceptional academic merit, who pursue academic research that produces new understandings about cultural, societal, or educational topics as they affect particular under-researched populations.

 Application